MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 + Wir: We
 + Sie : "You" in plural
 + sie : "She" in singular and "They" in plural

+#WhatTheDifferent
+**Dein vs Ihr** (both mean Your and use for calling out someone)
++ "Dein" is the familiar, used with family, children and animals and friend with whom are on familiar term.
+	Ex: Ich spiele gerne mit deinen Freunden ?
+	1. kannst du kochen ? (note: "verb goes with kann become infinity verb -> thus kochst become kochen")
+	3. Was ist dein lieblingsessen - what is your favourite food ?

++ "Ihr" - is the polite form, especially superior or stranger. for people you do not know.
+	Ex: Was ist Ihr Name?
+	1. Könnt Ihr kochen - can you cook
+	2. Du kannt mit mir studieren - you can learn/study with me
+	3. Was ist Ihr lieblingsessen - what is your favourite food ?

 ### Unit 5: Ask for directions
 + $ Key Phrase
 	Links - left